From spring 2020, organ donation in England will move to an "Opt Out" basis.

 Law Reserve When you search SOLO for texts you may find - especially if the text is recommended on an undergrad reading list - that the location is shown as "Law Library Reserve Collection."
 Armed with your University Card/Reader's Card, please ask for these books at the Enquiry desk in the Reading Room and they will be issued to you for use in the Library.

-Two examples of Reading List titles which can be asked for at the Enquiry Desk
+Two examples of Reading List titles in the Law Reserve Collection

 Two examples of works on English medical law on open shelf on Level 2: